 for systematic expression of past severe losses that may still

 Trauma Group -- provides a safe environment for children to process trauma while

 learning about the recovery process

 Self Esteem -- provides support and activities to improve self-esteem

 HERO -- to increase education and awareness regarding sexual orientation and gender identity

 Hoffman Homes staff are responsible for the care, supervision, and monitoring of the children 24 hours a day, 7 days a week.
 Daily interactions between children and staff are used to build relationships, trust, and respect.
 Skills acquired through formal education, experience, on-the-job training, and ongoing in-service seminars enable residential services staff to provide the highest quality of care.

 Residence bedrooms accommodate 1-4 children and are equipped with motion detectors to help ensure the children's safety.
 Individual storage areas for clothing and personal belongings are located in each child's area.

 Children participate in many leisure and physical activities.
 Residences have space and equipment (televisions, computer games, board games, magazines, books, etc.) to provide a variety of opportunities for relaxation.
-A fishing pond, soccer field, softball field, playground, basketball courts, and beach volleyball court provide opportunities for outdoor recreation.
+A fishing pond, soccer field, softball field, playground, basketball courts, and volleyball court provide opportunities for outdoor recreation.
 In addition, residences plan special trips to the surrounding communities.
 Hoffman Homes for Youth has an indoor gymnasium and a fully equipped cardio exercise room.
+A recreational room provides children the opportunity to engage in games and various activities with their peers and staff.
 The summer schedule includes a structured daily schedule of therapeutic and recreational activities, field days, and a talent show.
 These activities are held on the Hoffman Homes for Youth campus as well as outings into the surrounding communities.
 These cooperative learning activities are designed to teach tolerance, cooperation, and conflict resolution.